 Siberian Huskies are particularly challenging, especially for those new to the breed.
 They need more exercise than most other dogs.
 Their temperament means they can get bored easily.
 Like most dogs, they grow large fast, and that puppy will quickly become an adult-sized dog.
 We suggest you check out our articles on the Siberian Husky breed, grooming, training, and health issues to make sure you know what you are getting in to.
 Even simple family activities such as a vacation or weekend away will require you to either transport your animal or look for carers while you are away.

 Introducing a puppy to the family during the holiday season is particularly challenging.
 You might not be at home at regular times, and at others, you might have many visitors around interrupting family routines.
 You could be stressed and tired as well.
 Puppies need a stable environment and constant attention.
 They might need a dozen small feeds each day, and another dozen toilet training drills.
 Do you have that much free time and patience at this time of year?

 Finally, let’s debunk the myth that introducing a pet to your children will help them become more responsible.
 The fact is that a pet should be a reward for showing responsibility during the year.
 Rarely the introduction of an animal changes the behavior of a child to become more responsible.
 If your kids are not able to clean up their toys, or their mess at the dinner table, will they suddenly start cleaning up after your dog?
 Probably not.

 We aren’t suggesting here that a Siberian Husky is a bad idea.
 What we are asking is that you carefully consider the timing of a puppy purchase and maybe consider an alternative approach.

 A better approach to giving the family a puppy for Christmas

-Want to make the introduction of a puppy easier on you and your family?
+Want to make the introduction of a puppy easier for you and your family?
 Here are our tips for making life easier, and who wouldn’t want that at Christmas time?